Enhancing Defence capability and environmental sustainability.

 - Collaborative engagement with the Darumbal People, including Indigenous contracting opportunities and protection of culturally significant sites.

-- Exceeded Local Industry and Indigenous Land Use Agreement outcomes with 15.7% of Trade Packages warded to Indigenous Businesses and 84% Trade Package spend retained within the surrounding region 300km radius), involving over200 regional subcontractors.
+- Exceeded Local Industry and Indigenous Land Use Agreement outcomes with 15.7% of Trade Packages warded to Indigenous Businesses and 84% Trade Package spend retained within the surrounding region 300 kilometre radius), involving over 200 regional subcontractors.

 - Successfully managed complex construction scheduled to ensure zero disruptions to major Defence exercises and critical training cycles.